OlivierLD/ROB/GET_STARTED.md

 BUILD SUCCESSFUL in 8s
 33 actionable tasks: 1 executed, 32 up-to-date
 ```
-If no error message show up, you can proceed to the next step.
+If no error message shows up, you can proceed to the next step.

 ### Run it
 There are a lot of examples in this module.
 To facilitate the access to those examples, there is a demo script, `demoLauncher.sh`,